 Sledgehammer Games was just beginning to work on two new Call of Duty titles at the time: Modern Warfare 3 and Advanced Warfare.
 Beahm eventually took a level design position with Sledgehammer and got to work on a number of maps for Advanced Warfare.

-Around the end of 2015, Beahm announced his departure from Sledgehammer, and shortly after that, the DrDisRespect character resurfaced.
-Beahm began streaming in character, playing games like H1Z1 King of the Kill, a battle royale game.
+Around the end of 2015, Beahm announced his departure from Sledgehammer.
+Shortly after that, the Dr Disrespect character resurfaced.
+Beahm began streaming in character, playing battle royale games.
 In the battle royale genre, players are grouped into an area with a high amount of weapons and the last person or team standing wins.
 This was the perfect game type for Beahm to showcase his skills, including his trash talk.

 By the end of 2016, Beahm had driven the Doc character into superstardom.
 He was one of the most-viewed streamers on Twitch and had one of the largest subscriber bases, which he referred to as The Slick Daddy Club.

 Beahm went on to win Streamer of the Year at the 2017 Esports Industry Awards and Trending Gamer of the Year at the 2017 Game Awards.

-In December 2017, Beahm went live on Twitch not wearing his signature costume for the first time.
+In December 2017, he went live on Twitch not wearing his signature costume for the first time.
 He was noticeably upset and told his viewers that he had an announcement and needed to be completely transparent with them.
-Over the course of the two-minute broadcast, Beahm explained that he had been unfaithful in his marriage, and he’d be taking some time off from streaming as a result.
+Over the course of the two-minute broadcast, Beahm explained that he had been unfaithful in his marriage and he’d be taking some time off from streaming as a result.

-Despite his past mistakes, it’s obvious Beahm enjoys his job for more reasons than just the money.
-Because of this, it’s safe to assume that the Doc won’t be going away in 2019.
-After all, even though it may look like he’s reached the top of the mountain, he’s really only halfway up.
+It’s obvious Beahm enjoys his job for more reasons than just the money.
+Because of this, it’s safe to assume that the Doc won’t be going anywhere in 2020 unless he accidentally streams from a bathroom again.